New Jersey Folk Festival: Festival areas

-Pinelands Stage
+The Angus Gillespie Stage

-The Pinelands Stage is located between the Gatehouse and the Craft Market.
-This stage is exclusively a workshop area where instruction, demonstration, participation and performance are offered.
+This is the main stage for various musical performances throughout the day.

+Jam Tent

+This will be an informal venue for musicians to gather and share information on their instruments, performing, and song writing.

+Speaker Tent

+Also known as the "Seminar Tent," this will be a venue for scholars to discuss educational programs related to the mission of the folk festival.

 Heritage Area

-The Heritage Area comprises appropriate craft demonstrations and exhibits related to the current festival theme with one or two traditional "American" craft demonstrators.
+The Heritage Area showcases crafters doing live demonstrations of their craft techniques and knowledge of materials, design and craft history, as well as how and where they market their creations.

 Craft Market

-The Craft Market consists of about 100 vendors.
-The focus of the juried craft market is on traditional folk art crafts.
-The work of each vendor has been pre-screened for top-notch quality as well as traditional nature.
-Crafts include jewelry, woodwork, pottery, ceramics, clothing, clothwork, etc.
+The Craft Market consists of vendors and skilled craftspeople throughout New Jersey and beyond.
+The focus of the craft market is on traditional folk art crafts.
+The work of each vendor has been pre-screened for top-notch quality.
+Crafts include jewelry, woodwork, pottery, glassware, ceramics, and clothing.

-Food Vendor Arc
+Food Services

-The Food Vendor Arc consists of about two dozen diversified ethnic and traditional "American" food vendors located in a semi-circular arc between the Skylands and Shore Stages near the Loree Building.
+Rutgers University will manage food services and food distribution at the folk festival.

 Children's Activities Area

-The Children's Activities Area offers a wide variety of free activities including games, face painting, take-home crafts, pie-eating contests, and pony rides.
+The Children's Activities Area offers a wide variety of free activities including games, crafts, face painting, take-home crafts, and pie-eating contests.

 Folk Marketplace

 At Folk Marketplace, personnel can answer general inquiries about the festival.
-You can pick up a festival performance schedule or purchase merchandise, including performer CDs, festival T-shirts, magnets, or keychains.
+Performance schedules and merchandise are available.

-Festival Logo
+Festival logo

 The Jersey Devil serves as the official logo of the New Jersey Folk Festival.
 However, every year, a new logo embodying the current year's festival highlight is designed and used.